~

 The interests of our customers and clients are at the heart of our business.
 We follow the Credit Services Association’s Code of Practice and Cabot Credit Management is a registered firm with the Lending Standards Board, committed to complying with the Standards of Lending Practice.

-These codes and standards are supported by policies and controls that support fair outcomes for everyone involved.
+These codes and standards are supported by policies and controls that support good outcomes for everyone involved.

 Click here to view The Standards of Lending Practice